If you’re considering moving to North Carolina, we’ll ask you one simple question: why haven’t you already?

 Will you be moving to North Carolina for a condo in Charlotte?
 Beach views near Lake Norman?
 Incredible food in Asheville?
 Regardless of your preferences, North Carolina is a beautiful state for planting your roots.
 If you’re debating moving to North Carolina, hopefully our relocation guide will help answer some of your most important questions.

 If you’re looking for assistance through the moving process, we’re here to help however we can.
-Life Storage offers self-storage in Durham, self-storage in Greensboro and free truck rentals so you can move in to your North Carolina home as seamlessly as possible.
+Life Storage offers self-storage in Durham, self-storage in Greensboro and moving truck rentals so you can move in to your North Carolina home as seamlessly as possible.

 What are you most excited for in moving to North Carolina?
 What tips do you have for new residents?
 We’d love to hear your thoughts in the comments below!